MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 ## Apps

-Because apps can be used my malicious users to infiltrate your organization, you need to ensure that your apps are using services, such as Azure AD and Intune, that provide Zero Trust protection.
+Because apps are used by malicious users to infiltrate your organization, you need to ensure that your apps are using services, such as Azure AD and Intune, that provide Zero Trust protection or are hardened against attack.

 ### Program and project member accountabilities